Subtitle: What if Kal-El was raised by the Dursleys?

 Back at Granny’s everyone gangs up on Regina for doing something awful to Zelena.
 Regina maintains she’s never met the woman but they don’t believe her because she’s Regina.
 It’s starting to sound an awful lot like you’re all on her side, she spits, and then heads off to find out what this wicked witch thinks she did.

-In the past we meet up with Zelena approaching the Wizard of Oz.
+We meet up with Zelena approaching the Wizard of Oz.
 There are winky guards but they don’t say a word and she just walks right in.
 The cardboard cutout behind the curtain tells Zelena to look into his pensieve on the floor.

 Zelena: What’s this?